fylgja/site/src/components/utilpack/index.md

 ---
 title: "Utilpack"
-description: "Build and use your own CSS util classes with Sass via the Fylgja utilpack."
+description: "Build and use your own CSS utility classes with Sass using the Fylgja utilpack."
 tags: ["utils", "utilpack"]
 preview: "utilpack.png"
 featured: true